-Carbon Capture, Utilization, and Storage: Research and demonstration projects are underway around the U.S. and the world to capture carbon dioxide from power plants and use it or store it deep underground in geologic formations.
+Carbon Capture, Utilization, and Storage: Research and demonstration projects are continuing around the U.S. and the world to capture carbon dioxide from power plants and use it or store it deep underground in geologic formations.
 Researchers are investigating the best ways to capture carbon dioxide, either before or after coal is combusted.
 The carbon dioxide will then be compressed, converting the gas to a liquid.
 It can then be utilized by industry or transported via pipeline to appropriate storage sites.
 Three different types of locations have been identified as being able to hold carbon dioxide: 1) deep saline formations, 2) oil and gas reservoirs that are near depletion or have been depleted, and 3) unmineable coal seams.
+Large-scale commercial carbon capture and storage projects are planned for several U.S. locations.